BloomTech-Labs/Job-Funnel-ds-API/index/architecture.md

 ### 3.4.
 Hosting

-The `ds-Data/dev` branch is hosted on Amazon Elastic Beanstalk, under application `quickhire`, environment `Quickhire-data-dev`.
+The `ds-Data/dev` branch is hosted on Amazon Elastic Beanstalk, under app `quickhire`, environment `Quickhire-data-dev`.

 `ds-API/dev` is on Elastic Beanstalk, `quickhire`, `Quickhire-API-dev`.